sseleznevqa/marta/README.md

 5. Add *url* variable with the url of desired page as a default value.
 6. Confirm.
 7. Then page will be opened and you will be asked about your_element.
-8. Just click the element and confirm the selection (twice)
+8. Just click the element and confirm the selection.
 9. Now you can run the test without LEARN parameter and it will work.

 **So you are `writing code in pageobject pattern` style.**